 Reads codebase files to build answer context

-Requires user approval before executing each action
+Requires user approval before executing actions

 # Core Topics